Current employer: Parragon

 How did studying at Plymouth help you?

-I worked on INK, the Plymouth University literary magazine for two years, becoming the Managing Editor of the magazine in the second year.
+I worked on INK, the University of Plymouth literary magazine for two years, becoming the Managing Editor of the magazine in the second year.
 I gained so many valuable skills working on this magazine, including some basic InDesign training.
 I also found the University’s careers showcase valuable for networking.

 Did you undertake a placement during your degree and if so, how did this benefit you?